raamdev/wp-snippets/wp-snippets/readme.txt

 #### Who can manage Snippets in the Dashboard?

-By default, only WordPress® Administrators can manage (i.e. create/edit) Snippets (anyone who can edit Posts/Pages can use them though).
-If you would like to give others the Capabilities required, please use a plugin like [Enhanced Capability Manager](http://wordpress.org/extend/plugins/capability-manager-enhanced/).
+By default, only WordPress® Administrators can manage (i.e. create/edit/delete/manage) Snippets.
+Editors and Authors can create/edit/delete their own Snippets, but permissions are limited for Editors/Authors.
+If you would like to give other WordPress Roles the Capabilities required, please use a plugin like [Enhanced Capability Manager](http://wordpress.org/extend/plugins/capability-manager-enhanced/).

 Add the following Capabilities to the additional Roles that should be allowed to manage Snippets.